TheWorldOfCode/Robotics_and_Vision_Virtual_machine/README.md

 it install vim as a editor.
 All files in the dictory root will be copy to the root folder in the container.

+This required docker to have it own group
 ## Make file
 In order to simplify the commands need are the provided a make file that handles allmust every thing.